 - Where to live in St. Louis (St. Louis Magazine)

 - Parents’ guide to St. Louis schools (City Parents League of St. Louis)

 - Entertainment calendar (St. Louis Post-Dispatch)

 At home in the heart of it all

 St. Louis consistently ranks among the most affordable cities in the U.S., and the city’s dozens of neighborhoods and surrounding suburbs – each with their own perks and personalities – invite you to find the perfect place to call home.

 The neighborhoods closest to the medical campus offer trendy establishments, historic charm and a quick commute.
-The campus is located in the city’s Central West End, an area brimming with upscale dining and entertainment options that cater to the area’s young professionals.
-A short walk away, the Grove neighborhood is home to breweries, music venues, pizza joints, international eateries and rainbow flags.
+The campus is located in the city’s Central West End, an area brimming with dining and entertainment options that cater to the area’s young professionals.
+A short walk away, the Grove district is home to breweries, music venues, pizza joints, street fairs, international eateries and more.

 St. Louis is #1 city for millennials to live and work »